-- The Certified Entity's RBC policy should be developed with and informed by relevant internal and external expertise and approved at the most senior level of the company. - The Certified Entity's RBC policy should not be a static document.
-It should be updated through an iterative process that builds on increasing knowledge about risks of harm in the enterprise's supply chain and on input from internal and external stakeholders.
+- The Certified Entity's RBC policy shall be developed with and informed by relevant internal and external expertise and approved at the most senior level of the company. - The Certified Entity's RBC policy shall be tailored and adapted to the Certified Entity' most significant risks. - The Certified Entity's RBC policy shall not be a static document.
+It shall be updated through an iterative process that builds on increasing knowledge about risks of harm in the enterprise's supply chain and on input from internal and external stakeholders.